 Length: 107 minutes / 1.78 hours

-About five years ago, I saw a film by the title of Rock’N’Rolla, which I had found to be an interesting movie, not only as an action flick, but as a heist film as well.
-A few months later, I saw Lock, Stock, and Two Smoking Barrels and was blown away by its intricacy and humor.
-It was then that I learned about Guy Ritchie, the director of both films.
-His debut film, Lock, Stock, and Two Smoking Barrels, was what set his style and his unique take on the heist film.
-He followed suit with other films such as Snatch and Revolver, re-using some of the same actors introduced to America in his first film (such as Jason Statham).
-And while he has started to branch out to other, similar genres, the heist film will always be his home.
+About five years ago, I saw a film named Rock’N’Rolla (2008).
+I had found it to be an interesting movie, not only as an action flick but as a heist film as well.
+A few months later, I saw Lock, Stock, and Two Smoking Barrels (1998) and was blown away by its intricacy and humor.
+It was at this point when I learned about Guy Ritchie, the director of both films.
+His debut film, Lock, Stock, and Two Smoking Barrels was what set his style and his unique take on the heist film.
+He followed suit with other films such as Snatch (2000) and Revolver (2005), re-using some of the same actors introduced to America in his first film (such as Jason Statham).
+While he has started to branch out to other, similar genres, the heist film will always be his home.

 2 sum it up: 2 films, 2 Guy Ritchie romps

 Bacon #: 3 (I’m Going to Tell You a Secret / Maddona -> Maddona: Truth or Dare / Matt Dillon -> Loverboy / Kevin Bacon)